 The Graduate Student Council and the Graduate School invite graduate students from the University of Louisville along with graduate students from regional universities to share their research at the annual Graduate Student Regional Research Conference (GSRRC).
 Now in its 17th year, the GSRRC offers graduate students an opportunity to share their research with the University of Louisville community through oral talks and poster presentations, while gaining valuable experience in presenting their work to an interdisciplinary audience.
 It also highlights the diversity of research on campus and across the region, and allows students to engage in meaningful networking opportunities.

 There is no fee to present, attend, or register for the conference.
 All aspects of the conference are free.
 However, please note that conference registration is required as access will be granted through your email address should we go remote.
 We ask that you please use the email address associated with your university if possible.

 Register for the 2024 conference here!

-The abstract submission form is now CLOSED.
 We welcome all types of research methods, including but not limited to observational studies, experimental studies, case studies, and literature reviews.
 The recommended length for abstracts is 300 words.
 All graduate students are invited to present their research via an oral talk and/or poster presentation.
 Oral talks are expected to be 8-10 minutes in length.
 More specific requirements and recommendations for oral and poster presentations will be provided to presenters soon.
-The deadline to submit your abstract is March 4th, 2022, at 11:59pm EST.
+The deadline to submit your abstract is Friday, February 9th, 2024.

 The Abstract Submission Period has offically ENDED.
 Abstract Decisions will be released the week of March 4th.